Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 command line, this could enable things like

-java Main.java <(cat neko | grep meow)
+java Main.java <(cat neko | grep meow).

 Finally, I don’t believe there’s something equivalent available in JDK for the

-ftruncate
+ftruncate function.

 Improving our syscall API.

-In the snippet above, we’ve declared a MethodHandle
+In the snippet above, we’ve declared a MethodHandle to the syscall function,

 if there’s multiple syscalls, we’ll need to pass the syscall number as the

 first argument each time.
-MethodHandle
+MethodHandles API allows making partial function.

-var syscallAddress = systemCLinker.lookup("syscall").get();
+var syscallAddress = linker.defaultLookup().find("syscall").orElseThrow();

-var syscall = systemCLinker.downcallHandle(
+var syscall = linker.downcallHandle(

 syscallAddress,